itsjesushx/SushiAssets/README.md

 # Sushi Assets
-This repository is for the assets that sushi will eventually use.
+This repository is for the assets that i will use.